Babylon Always Falls

 A Taunt Against Empire

 It had gone toe-to-toe with Egypt, Israel's much bigger neighbor, and fought them to a standstill.
-In the process, the Babylonians casually wiped out an entire major city—Ashkelon.
+In the process, the Babylonians wiped out an entire city (Ashkelon).
 They weren't going to be facing any consequences any time soon, as far as any Israelite could tell.

 But Isaiah gives a prophecy: Babylon will fall.
 And when it does, people will celebrate.
-The power-hungry king who once made the earth tremble will be nothing more than a body in the dirt.
+The power-hungry king who once made the earth tremble will be nothing more than a corpse wrapped in dirt.

 “How you have fallen from heaven, O morning star, son of the dawn!
 You have been cast down to the earth, you who once laid low the nations!”
 (Isaiah 14:12)